-with materials that are compatible with the roofing material.
-Roof problems are often caused by failure of the components rather than the historic roofing material.
-3.1.5 Replace historic roofing materials in kind, especia rotural latar, whenever possible if avere deterioration material and replacement necessary replacement material and/ut match the original in material compositic dimension, shape, profile, color, pattern, exposure, and overall appearance.
-3.1.6 If in-kind replacement is not feasible, replace hist roofing materials with alternate materials that resemble the original as closely as possible.
+makes a full replacement necessary.
+Replacement material should match the original in material compositie dimension, shape, profile, color, pattern, exposure, and overall appearance.
+3.1.6 If in-kind replacement is not feasible, replace hist a.t.e intrividue replacement is not reasone, replace natori roofing materials with alternate materials that resemble the original as closely as possible.
 Roof replacement should be sensitive to the original appearance.
-Alternate materials should replicate the shape and dimensional appearance when replicating existing shingles.
-Varies about a nadom widths, variegated colors, or exaggerated shadow lines and werlaps are not appropriate.
+Alternate materials should replicate the shape and dimensional appearance hen replicating existing shingles.
+Variegated or random idths, variegated colors, or exaggerated shadow lines and verlaps are not appropriate.

-with new materials are durable and visually unobinutive.
-The typical non-original material in Mitrod is apphat shingle.
-Original root ong may have been replaced long app yet the replacement materials are not considered historic for the purpose of HAMB review and still impacts the overall appearance of the building.
-It the original material is documential, restoration of the original material (such a natural label) are apporting but is not required.
+with new materials are durable and visually unobrushes.
+The typical non-conjoian material in Mitted is aughait shingle.
+Original reorling may have been replaced ions gas yet the replacement materials are not considered historic for the purpose of HARB review and sell impacts the overall appearance of the building.
+If the original material is documented, restoration of the original material is documented, restoration of the original material is documented, restoration of the original material material sales) as appropriate but is no required.

-8.1.8 Replace 3-tab asphalt shingles with architectural asphalt shingles on a case-by-case basis.
-Architectural asphalt shingles are increasingly recommended over 3-tab shingles for durability; and 3-tab shingles are being phased sut of production.
-Appropriate shingles of any type should have rectangular cuts, even spacing, consistent exposure, and uniform cole.
+3.1.8 Replace 3-tab asphalt shingles with architectural sphalt shingles on a case-by-case basis.
+Architectural sphalt shingles are increasingly recommended over 3-tab bingles for durability, and 3-tab shingles are being phased out of production.
+Appropriate shingles of any type should have nectangular cuts, even spacing, consistent exposure, not unoferen, crist.

-3.1.9 Preserve architectural features that give the roof its unique and building-specific character-such as dormers, cupolas, balvatrades, creating, cornices, brackets, and chimneys.
-Repair and restore features, and replace in-kind only when necessary.
+8.1.9 Preserve architectural features that give the roof its inique and building-specific character-such as dormers, rupolas, balantrades, creating, cornices, brackets, and chimneys.
+Repair and restore features, and replace in-kind roly when necessary.
 Building feature, material, or work type